finos/common-domain-model/docs/process-model.md

     logic as described in the 2021 FINOS Definitions, section 4.8.1.

 Most of the above have a preliminary implementation for feedback.
-A few are only defined as \"do-nothing\" interfaces, and users needing these features would need to implement the functions.
+A few are only defined as "do-nothing" interfaces, and users needing these features would need to implement the functions.

 ## Fixed Amount and Floating Amount Definitions